 Removal of the StackLight label from worker nodes along with removal of worker nodes with StackLight label can cause the StackLight components to become inaccessible.
 It is important to correctly maintain the worker nodes where the StackLight local volumes were provisioned.
 For details, see Delete a cluster machine.

 To obtain the list of nodes where StackLight is deployed, refer to Upgrade managed clusters with StackLight deployed in HA mode.

-You can add node labels after deploying a worker machine.
-On the Machines page, click the More action icon in the last column of the required machine field and select Configure machine.
+To add node labels after deploying a worker machine. navigate to the Machines page, click the More action icon in the last column of the required machine field, and select Configure machine.